firebase/extensions/rtdb-limit-child-nodes/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
+* Deployment location: Where should the extension be deployed?
 You usually want a location close to your database.
 Realtime Database instances are located in us-central1.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).*
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Realtime Database path: *What is the Realtime Database path for which you want to limit the number of child nodes?*
+* Realtime Database path: What is the Realtime Database path for which you want to limit the number of child nodes?

-* Maximum count of nodes to keep: *What is the maximum count of nodes to keep in your specified database path?
-The oldest nodes will be deleted first to maintain this max count.*
+* Maximum count of nodes to keep: What is the maximum count of nodes to keep in your specified database path?
+The oldest nodes will be deleted first to maintain this max count.

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+**CLOUD FUNCTIONS CREATED:**

-* rtdblimit (firebaseextensions.v1beta.function)
+* rtdblimit (providers/google.firebase.database/eventTypes/ref.create)